DDMAL/linkedmusic-website/references.md

 Reid, Geneviève, and Renée Sieber.
 2020.
 “Do Geospatial Ontologies Perpetuate Indigenous Assimilation?” *Progress in Human Geography* 44 (2).
 SAGE Publications Ltd:216–34. https://doi.org/10.1177/0309132518824646.

-Riley, Jenn, and Michelle Dalmau.
+***Riley***, Jenn, and Michelle Dalmau.
 2007.
 “The IN Harmony Project: Developing a Flexible Metadata Model for the Description and Discovery of Sheet Music.”
 Edited by Miguel‐Angel Sicilia. *The Electronic Library* 25 (2).
 Emerald Group Publishing Limited:132–47. https://doi.org/10.1108/02640470710741287.

 Ronzino, Paola, Nicola Amico, and Franco Niccolucci.
 2011.
 “Assessment and Comparison of Metadata Schemas for Architectural Heritage.”
 In *Proceedings of CIPA Symposium* 23, 8.
 Prauge, Czech Republic. https://www.conferencepartners.cz/cipa/proceedings/pdfs/C-3/Niccolucci.pdf.